thibaut-devigne/sudoku-resolver/README.md

 - exclusive pair
 - exclusive triplet

+And some more complex rules like :
+- X-Wings
+- Y-Wings
+- Simple coloration

 ## Usage
 To solve your grid, go to index.js and change the initialGrid. \
 Empty cell in your grid should be set to 0. \